clowder-framework/pyclowder/README.md

 will configure the connectors and start listening/processing messages.
 The code will only return when the connector is finished.

+**Using --no-bind**
+By default, an extractor will bind itself to RabbitMQ queue using both its own name and any file/dataset types listed in extractor_info.json.
+This will allow the extractor to be triggered by Clowder events, or directly using its own name.

+The --no-bind flag will force the instance of the extractor you are starting to skip binding by the file type(s) in extractor_info.json, and instead bind only by extractor name.
+Assuming no other instances overwrite this binding, your extractor instance will then only be triggered via manual or direct messages (i.e. using extractor name), and not by upload events in Clowder.

+Note however that if any other instances of the extractor are running on the same RabbitMQ queue without --no-bind, they will still bind by file type as normal regardless of previously existing instances with --no-bind, so use caution when running multiple instances of one extractor while using --no-bind.

 # Connectors

 The system has two connectors defined by default.
 The connectors are used to star the extractors.
 The connector will